Semilinear Dynamic Programming: Analysis, Algorithms, and Certainty Equivalence Properties: Value and Policy Iteration Algorithms

 where the first equality follows from Prop.~\ref{prop:classical}(b), and the second and last equalities follow from the definition of $\Bar{k}$.
 The third equality is due to the definition of $\mu^{\Bar{k}+1}$.
 Thus, we have $c_{\mu^{\Bar{k}+1}}=G(c_{\mu^{\Bar{k}+1}})$.
 Since $c^*$ is the unique solution to $c=G(c)$, we obtain $c_{\mu^{\Bar{k}+1}}=c_{\mu^{\Bar{k}}}=c^*$.
 In other words, $\mu^{\Bar{k}}$ and $\mu^{\Bar{k}+1}$ are both optimal.
 Moreover, all the policies $\mu^k$, with $k\geq \Bar{k}+1$, satisfy $G_{\mu^{k}}(c^*)=G(c^*)$, so they are optimal by Prop.~\ref{prop:classical}(c). \end{proof}

 The PI algorithm of Eqs. \eqref{eq:pi_eva_pos}, \eqref{eq:pi_imp_pos} also admits an optimistic variant.
 For the semilinear problem studied here, it can be described in terms of vectors $c_k$ of linear cost functions $J_k(x)=c_k'x$ and associated policies $\mu^k$.
-In particular, let $\{\ell_k\}$ be a sequence of positive integers.
+In particular, let $\{\ell_k\}$ be any sequence of positive integers chosen as design parameters.
 The optimistic PI algorithm starts with some $c_0$ such that

 At a typical iteration $k$, given $c_k$, it computes a policy $\mu^k\in \widehat{\cal M}$ such that

 and it obtains $c_{k+1}$ by

 Note that there exists a vector $c_0\in \Re^n_+$ that satisfies the inequality \eqref{eq:op_pi_initial_pos_dete} in view of Prop.~\ref{prop:unique_dete}.
 In what follows, we will show that the sequence $c_k$ generated by optimistic PI converges to $c^*$, and the cost vectors associated with $\mu^k$ also converge to $c^*$.